isomerpages/sndgo-corp/pages/health/assistive-techonology-robotics.md

 - Working with delivery drones for dispatching medicines and equipment
 - An industrial robotic arm is able to pick and pack a range of objects, including fragile items, to assist with tasks
-- Automated guided vehicles transports food, linen or documents, or move heavy items such as beds
+- Automated guided vehicles transport food, linen or documents, or move heavy items such as beds
 - Data analytics to improve daily operations and reducing waiting times
 - Augmented reality for doctors